yaoqs/Awesome-Github-Roster/README.md

 - [termux/termux-app](https://github.com/termux/termux-app)Android terminal and Linux environment - app repository.
 - [Universal Android Music Player Sample](https://github.com/android/uamp) A sample audio app for Android
+- [yume-chan/ya-webadb](https://github.com/yume-chan/ya-webadb) ADB in your browser [Tango](https://tangoapp.dev/)  is designed for Android users to interact their android device with browser via ADB.

 ## 图形图像/Computer Vision
 <a id="markdown-%E5%9B%BE%E5%BD%A2%E5%9B%BE%E5%83%8F%2Fcomputer-vision" name="%E5%9B%BE%E5%BD%A2%E5%9B%BE%E5%83%8F%2Fcomputer-vision"></a>